23 Wall Street: Site

 The Second Empire style Drexel Building—the banking headquarters for Drexel, Morgan & Co., predecessor of J.P.
 Morgan & Co.—previously occupied 23 Wall Street's site.
-That building, completed in 1873, was designed with a mansard roof and marble walls.
+Anthony Drexel had bought the site in 1872 for 348 $/ft2, making it the city's most expensive plot of land at the time.
+The Drexel Building, completed in 1873, was designed with a mansard roof and marble walls.
 Its seven stories had been connected by a steam elevator, one of the city's earliest such installations.
 The Real Estate Record and Guide characterized the Drexel Building as "the second fireproof building of importance" to be built in New York City, after the Equitable Life Building.

 Architecture

 Trowbridge & Livingston designed 23 Wall Street in the neoclassical style.
-Marc Eidlitz was the building's main construction contractor, though many other engineers and contractors were involved in the building's construction.
+Marc Eidlitz was the building's main construction contractor.
+Many other engineers and contractors were involved in the building's construction, including elevator supplier A. B. See, vault contractor Carnegie Steel Company, and vault engineer Frederick S. Holmes.
 23 Wall Street was the headquarters of J.P.
 Morgan & Co., the "House of Morgan", and was nicknamed "The Corner".
 J. P. Morgan Jr., the head of the bank when the building was being planned, dictated many aspects of its design.
 Unlike skyscrapers in the surrounding area, 23 Wall Street was built with only four above-ground stories.
 The building originally contained up to five mezzanine levels, leading Architecture and Building magazine to characterize it as a nine-story building.

 The building is shaped like an irregular heptagon, with a chamfered corner at its main entrance at Wall and Broad Streets, as well as a "light court" on the building's eastern side at the third and fourth stories.
 The southeast corner contains an extension that protrudes slightly from the southern lot line.
 The main entrance corner, facing the intersection of Wall, Broad, and Nassau Streets, was intended to make the intersection appear like a public square outside Federal Hall.
 When the building was being designed, Morgan had stipulated the architects include an entrance at that corner.
 The acute angle of the intersection led Trowbridge & Livingston to design that entrance as a chamfer, which was more architecturally appealing.
 The facade rises about 85 ft above street level.
 Because of the irregular shape, the building only takes up 92 ft on Broad Street and 135 ft on Wall Street, or about 20 ft less than the lot frontage on either side.